-Choosing the right monitor for editing your photos can be a tricky decision, so it is important to know what you are looking for and what kind of work you will be doing.
+Choosing the right monitor for editing your photos can be a tricky decision.
+It is important to know what you are looking for and what kind of work you will be doing.

 What Is The Difference Between LED Monitors And LCD Monitors?